 One interesting thing which you should notice in this plugin is suggested value.
 Suggestion column displays the minimum setting for your server and value field shows your actual server configuration.
 If you see a status bar as red for any parameter, you should contact your hosting support and ask them to add or upgrade particular parameter.

 File Permission ensures better security:

 This plugin also shows file permission of your directory and check if your current file permission is secure enough or not.

 Database Table Size:

-This feature can be seen by using Wp optimize or Wp db manager plugin but here one thing which I particularly liked is last updated table.
-Earlier, I talked about clean options WordPress plugin which helps to clean un-necessary tables and here this column will quickly help you to identify which WordPress table has not been updated from ages.
+This feature can be seen by using WP optimize or WP-DB manager plugin, but here one thing which I particularly liked is last updated table.
+Earlier, I talked about clean options WordPress plugin which helps to clean un-necessary tables and here this column will quickly help you to identify which WordPress table has not been updated for ages.
 For example, see below screenshot in which few tables has not been updated for long:

 This is one of those plugins which you install once in a while to diagnose your Website and server.
 You can download Server buddy WordPress plugin from official repo here.
 Do let me know if you use any other similar plugin to check your WordPress site server configuration?